Claiming a social welfare payment

 How social welfare decisions are made

-Deciding Officers are employed by the Department of Social Protection to accept or reject claims made in Ireland for social welfare payments.
-Deciding officers are given the power to make these decisions through the Social Welfare Consolidation Act 2005 as amended and other social welfare legislation.
+Deciding Officers in the DSP accept or reject claims made in Ireland for social welfare payments.
+Deciding Officers are given the power to make these decisions through the Social Welfare Consolidation Act 2005 as amended and other social welfare legislation.

 Before making a claim or applying for a social welfare payment you must complete the application form.
-The application form will ask for various details, such as your name, address, PPS number, income etc. These details will help the Department of Social Protection to process your application and if your claim is successful, to arrange your payment.
+The application form will ask for various details, such as your name, address, PPS number, income etc. These details will help the DSP to process your application and if your claim is successful, to arrange your payment.

 As part of the application process, you must also provide supporting documentation to prove that the information you have given on the application form is correct.
-For example, a payslip to show your employment income.
+For example, a payslip to show your income from employment.

 To qualify for a social welfare payment, you must meet all the qualifying criteria for that payment.
 Different social welfare payments have different qualifying criteria.
-It is your responsibility to prove to the Department that you qualify for the payment you have applied for.
+It is your responsibility to prove that you qualify for the payment you have applied for.

 If you are applying for a payment due to an illness or disability your doctor must fill in part of the application from.
 If you are in work, your employer may have to fill in a part of the form.